Tjoosten/tec-opendata/README.md

 #OpenData @ TEC

+###This repo is deprecated and doesn't get support anymore

 As you may know, the TEC are opening up their data.
 Sadly, they are providing it [here](http://geoportail.wallonie.be/geocatalogue?search-theme=theme_30&search-subtheme=soustheme_3040) in a ESRI Shapefile format.
 To allow developpers and open data enthusiasts to play with it, I wrote a simple python script that read the files and generate json and GTFS files.